 It has been years since I’ve tried a Billabong suit, and I’m super impressed on the uptick in stretch and sustainability these suits have seen since then.
 The Furnace features a thick and cozy Graphene lining from the chest to the ankles and stretchy neoprene – especially in the arms and shoulders – as well as solid sustainability and a great fit.

-However, I was disappointed to find a bunch of leaks in my first surf with the suit.
-As soon as I hit the water, I could feel the telltale pinpricks of cold at my knees, groin, and chest from water sneaking in.
-It could have been unique to the wetsuit I received, but definitely noteworthy since that didn’t happen with any other wetsuit I tested.
+However, I was disappointed to find some leaks in my first surf with the suit.
+It could have been unique to the wetsuit I received, but definitely noteworthy.
 If it weren’t for that small issue, this suit would have been up there with the best of them.

 Features: Super warm lining, liquid sealed and interior taped seams, key loop in chest zip.